JMariadlcs/front-end-web3/README.md

 ```bash
 yarn add http-server
 ```
+It is possible to work with normal testnets (Rinkeby, Mumbai, etc).

-We are going to run our own local blockchain.
-To do show
+In this case are going to run our own local blockchain to do it faster.
+To do show:

 - Install hardhat-simple-storage from Patrick:
 ```bash
 cd ..